-Nearly all of the things you see around you every day are .
-This fact likely overwhelms most people, although the truth is the bonds between some of these technologies can be extremely beneficial for many reasons.
+Nearly all the things you see around you every day are interconnected.
+This fact likely overwhelms most people, although the truth is the bonds between some technologies can be extremely beneficial for many reasons.
 According to Statista, the storage, hosting, and cloud computing services market had a value of approximately $126 billion in 2017 and was predicted to balloon to $163 billion by 2021.
 One can only imagine what this market will be worth in 10 years, for instance.
 Thankfully, the benefits of unified communications are shown to work well.

 Here are the primary benefits of unified communications and some facts that reflect these advantages.